dronesmith/Legacy-Forge-UX/readme.md

 Closing run will automatically kill the sub processes.
 If they don't die for whatever reason, use

 	$ pkill npm; pkill node

 To get rid of the background processes.

+## Todos

+	* Integrate d3+nvm+angular for reporting/analytics
+	* Integrate angular-uploader
+	* Port uploader page from old frontend
+	* Get reporting page to a presentable and configurable state
+	* Integrate Forge UX as submodule and kill old frontend
+	* New forge theme (Rara)
+	* Test capabilities (in particular <viddeo>, <canvas>, and <audio>) with QtWebkit.